Iranian external operations: 2023-2024 coup and assassination plot

 The 2023-2024 coup and assassination plot was an Iranian effort to assassinate prominent government figures, in order to destabilise Azerbaijan and promote Iranian interests in the Caucasus region.
 It was uncovered by Azerbaijani authorities, who arrested Iranian-affiliated agents.
 These individuals received military training in Iran under the guise of religious education and a list of officials against whom attacks were to be targeted.

 Assassination attempt on MP Fazil Mustafa

 MP Fazil Mustafa is a critic of the Iranian regime.
 On 28 March 2023, a failed assassination attempt was made on his life,reportedly by Iran, which he survived.

 Assassination plot on Rabbi Sneor Segal

 Late in 2024 Agil Aslanov, a Georgian drug trafficker was recruited by an officer of the IRGC-QD who offered him $200,000 to assassinate Rabbi Shneor Segal in Baku.
 After meeting IRGC-QD operatives in Iran, Aslanov returned to Azerbaijan and began surveillance of the rabbi.
 He then reported this information to Iranian intelligence agencies.
 In January 2025, Azerbaijani security services intercepted the plot, and arrested the suspects, charging them with conspiracy to commit a terrorist act.

+Gulf states

+In 2026, following the 2026 Iran war and mainly in the ceasefire that followed, countries like Kuwait, Bahrain and the UAE have reported the arrest of dozens of IRGC operatives.
+These arrests were done following claims of espionage, security related activities, attempts of infiltration.